duncanwang/abacus-sdk-browser/README.md

 if an error occurs it will be of the shape:  `FetchError`, `AuthenticationError`, `ConnectionError`

+- `FetchError` there is a error with the query
+- `AuthenticationError` the user is not authenticated
+- `ConnectionError` cannot connect to abacus

 ### Set

 To set fields for a user: